Faris Scherwiz: Appearances

-Reception
+Critical reception

 Since appearing in Final Fantasy V, Faris has received positive reception, particularly as a female video game character.
 In a Japanese poll on players' favorite Final Fantasy women, Faris ranked eighth, tied with Garnet from Final Fantasy IX.
 She is also regarded as the most memorable and interesting character in Final Fantasy V by Heidi Kemp of GamesRadar+, author Chris Kohler, and IGN staff, the latter which identified her as the 11th best Final Fantasy character.
 Marshall Lemon of Escapist Magazine also regarded Faris highly among its cast, questioning why she does not have her own game.
-Nintendojo staff ranked her as among the best female video game heroines due to her physical strength, valor, and defiance of stereotypes as a woman and princess.
-The discovery that Faris was a woman made Derek Heemsbergen of RPGFan like her more than they already did.
+Nintendojo staff described her as among the best female video game heroines due to her physical strength, valor, and defiance of stereotypes as a woman and princess.

 Shayera the Starsword of RPGamer enjoyed her character archetype and noting her as an exception to a lack of cool female characters in Final Fantasy.
 Chad Concelmo of Destructoid praised Faris' outfit for being an interesting spin on pirate's garb and for being complex in a similar way to Faris.
 They took issue however with the raised collar and "too-high boots".
+RPGamer writer Cassandra Ramos considered Faris one of her favorite characters, saying that her character development was subtle, but was nevertheless noticeable, making Faris a memorable character for her.
+She appreciated Faris' relationship with Syldra, as well as how she comes to accept both her life as a pirate and as a princess.

+In an observation of how Final Fantasy V improved the surrounding franchise, Sarah Prado of GameRant cited Faris specifically.
+In one aspect she drew attention to how the character introduced the concept of crossdressing to the franchise.
+In particular she noted that some of Faris' in-game outfits appeared masculine, a tone later shared by some outfit options provided for Final Fantasy X-2's Paine and Final Fantasy XIII's Lightning.
+Moreso though Prado felt Faris helped pave the way for stronger female characters in the franchise, noting that while the series prior had strong women they were often portrayed as delicate and feminine.
+Faris on the other hand "is brash and tough" with "tomboyish" aspects that were echoed by female characters in later Final Fantasy titles that were portrayed as being "a little rough around the edges" than their fellow female party members.